Mistake: Sending to a stale list

 - Be consistent.
 Try not to stray too far from the content and design your audience already associates with your brand, website, or social media channels.

 Looking for more information on this topic?
-Check out our How to Avoid Spam Filters guide and the About Spam Filters article in our Knowledge Base.
+Check out our How to Avoid Spam Filters guide and the About Spam Filters article.

 Mistake: Sending without testing